Fliplet/fliplet-cli/docs/API/fliplet-notifications.md

 ### Send a push notification

 You can send a push notification-only by specifying its type as `push`.
-This type of notification won't show up in the user's notifications inbox component.
-If you want to send a push notification which also shows up in such list, please have a look at the above usages.
+This type of notification won't show up in the user's notifications inbox component. **If you want to send a push notification which also shows up in such list, please have a look at [sending notifications with push notifications](#also-send-a-push-notification)**.

 ```js
 // send a push notification